-My passion for architecture goes hand in hand with my passion for life, and I bring this enthusiasm and focus to my work.
-My drive for constant improvement of myself allows me to be open to new ideas, and always be learning from the world around me.
-When designing, I am sensitive to the needs and desires of the people who will use the spaces I design.
-This sensitivity is expressed in the scale, proportion, form, materials, and the details of the building, and I continue to reflect on how the individual will experience the space.
+My passion for architecture is a reflection of my passion for life, and I bring this enthusiasm and focus to my work.
+My drive for self-improvement allows me to stay open to new ideas and continually learn from the world around me.
+When designing, I prioritize the needs and desires of the people who will use the spaces I design.
+This sensitivity is expressed through careful consideration of scale, proportion, form, materials, and details, with a constant focus on how individuals will experience the space.

-I am a licensed architect with over 20 years of residential experience in the Seattle area.
-Originally from South Jersey, I came to Seattle after graduating from Roger Williams University with a Bachelor of Architecture in 1995.
-After working 7 years at Geise Architects doing mainly residential remodeling, I went to work for Ross Chapin Architects.
-At RCA I focused on our cottage development work and was the project manager for our multiple award winning projects, Conover Commons and Danielson Grove.
-These projects, and our work around the country on similar developments, allowed me to mesh my passion for designing homes while fostering community through design.
-During my last few years at RCA, my focus gravitated to our custom home projects, both remodels and new homes.
+I am a licensed architect with over 20 years of experience in residential design in the Seattle area.
+Originally from South Jersey, I moved to Seattle after completing my Bachelor of Architecture degree at Roger Williams University in 1995.
+After spending seven years at Geise Architects, where I focused mainly on residential remodeling, I joined Ross Chapin Architects.
+At RCA, I worked on our cottage development projects and served as project manager for our award-winning Conover Commons and Danielson Grove developments.
+This work allowed me to combine my passion for designing homes with a focus on fostering community through design.
+During my last few years at RCA, I shifted my focus to custom home projects, both remodels and new builds.

-Also, during this time, my husband, Neil Chapman of Brixton Builders, and I designed and built 3 houses including our current home.
-Having this personal experience has given me a unique insight into living in spaces that I have designed.
+During this time, my husband Neil Chapman of Brixton Builders and I designed and built three houses, including our current home.
+This personal experience has given me unique insight into living in spaces that I have designed.

 My specialty is working with individuals and families to create their own version of home.
 It is incredibly rewarding to hear from clients weeks, months, or even years after completion and to learn how happy they are in their new space.
 For me, the ultimate goal of my work is to make a positive impact on people's lives by creating spaces that not only meet their needs but also bring them joy and enhance their everyday experiences.